mmbman/Katagiri/fukanzazengi-notes.md

 >
 > SZ: ... much less can they be known through the practice of supernatural power.
 They must represent conduct beyond seeing and hearing.
 Are they not a standard prior to knowledge and views?
 >
-> KR: It cannot be fully known by the practicing or realizing of supernatural power either.
+> EB: It cannot be fully known by the practicing or realizing of supernatural power either.
 It must be deportment beyond one’s hearing and seeing.
 Is it not the principle that is prior to one’s knowledge and perceptions?

 - This is discussed in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 6”](1979-06-14-Fukanzazengi-Talk-6) after [39:44](1979-06-14-Fukanzazengi-Talk-6#3944).